Corihuayrachina (Vilcabamba)

-Corihuayrachina (possibly from Quechua quri gold, wayrachina a special oven for smelting metal, "oven for smelting gold") erroneously also Corihuaynachina, is a mountain in the Vilcabamba mountain range in the Andes of Peru, about 5404 m high.
+Corihuayrachina (possibly from Quechua quri gold, wayrachina a special oven for smelting metal, "oven for smelting gold"), erroneously also Corihuaynachina, is a mountain in the Vilcabamba mountain range in the Andes of Peru, about 5404 m high.
 It is situated in the Cusco Region, La Convención Province, Vilcabamba District, at a little lake named Corihuayrachina.
 Corihuayrachina lies south of the Pumasillo massif and west of Padreyoc.
-The archaeological sites of Corihuayrachina and Choquequirao (possibly from in the Quechua spelling Chuqik'iraw) are west and southwest of the mountain Corihuayrachina.
+The archaeological sites of Corihuayrachina and Choquequirao (possibly from the Quechua spelling Chuqik'iraw) are west and southwest of the mountain Corihuayrachina.